Pimentos are a type of small, round, red pepper with a sweet flavor and very mild heat.

-Because they are sweet and mild, whole cherry peppers can be stuffed and served as an appetizer.
+Because they're sweet and mild, whole pimentos can be stuffed and served as an appetizer.
 They are also pickled and sold in jars, usually described as cherry peppers.

 Pimentos register between 100 and 500 Scoville heat units on the Scoville Scale, making them one of the most mild chili peppers.